Washington DC Grows Green

 “Creating a place for the citizens to interact with their data in a useful way was a high priority for this project.
 Every Hub element and dashboard was designed to get the residents to understand how the canopy impacts their house, their neighborhood, and the city as a whole.”

-– John Hendricks, GIS Analyst, City of Greensboro NC
+– GIS Analyst, City of Greensboro NC

 Talk to our industry experts if your agency or organization is interested in conducting a canopy assessment or leveraging the power of Esri’s ArcGIS Online and analytical technology – SymGEO is here to help!